 Francisco is a MRNY “Youth Leader.”
 For a young man of high school age, Francisco carries himself with great poise.
 He’s an extremely confident speaker.
 In his position at MRNY, Francisco uses his personality to organize and inspire his peers to become civically active – from participating in marches to petitioning their local politicians.
 Mr. Curiel runs workshops, attends community events, and participates in demonstrations to advance urban quality of life causes.
 He was considering a future as a math teacher, but now that he’s knee deep in community organizing, he wants to work as an activist full time.

-Last summer Francisco attended Dream University offered by Reform Immigration for America in Washington DC.
+Francisco attended Dream University offered by Reform Immigration for America in Washington DC.
 The program raises awareness about undocumented youth who desire to attend college by publicizing students at teach-ins and direct action events.
-Mr. Curiel told me the experience of taking in classes just down the street from the White House was “Unbelievable.”
+Mr. Curiel said the experience of taking in classes just down the street from the White House was “Unbelievable.”
 In our 25-minute interview, he talked about a wide range of topics, from a Pro Soccer job opportunity to methods of mediating difficult conversations.
 Who knows what the future holds for this bright young man, but we’d put our money on great things!!

 Stephen Haff is first and foremost a compelling person.
 He's also a teacher, activist, director, and entrepreneur!
 Stephen has been a member with Brooklyn Coop since 2008.
 He told me that he's always been wary of banks. "(Money) always made me anxious.
 The Coop is the first place to make me feel comforatable.
 I'm glad to know the actual people who handle my money".